amudd10/National-Cocktail-Dashboard/README.md

 In order to produce visuals, JavaScript and its library LeafLet were used.
 Here a map was created to show the popular drinks for each state in the United States.

 ## Roadblocks
-* one cocktail is "null"
-* "gin fizz" and "vodka fizz" were returned as "bucks fizz" from api
+* The cocktail is provided data that was incomplete and included errors.
+"Gin fizz" and "vodka fizz" were returned as "bucks fizz" from api, for instance.
+It also didn't take "~'.
-* Had to split the ingredients into individual columns because api returned ingredients in one column
+* Had to split the ingredients into individual columns because api returned ingredients in one column.
-* Api return data with special characters really strange for ingredients - had to use lambda to clean
+* Api return data with special characters really strange for ingredients.
+* Struggles with drilling into the data in the lambda function and testing without interfering with front-end work.
+* Data jsonified in dictionary within dictionary format.
+Challenging to use on the front-end.